isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 {% endhighlight %}

-In this case because products can have two types, we had to add some logic to check and protect against undefined or null.
-Analyzing the issue I realized that if I could somehow force products to return always some sort of array, either with elements or an empty array, we wouldn't need the protection against null or undefined and I could removed the conditional, so I come up with something like :
+In this case, because products can have two types, we had to add some logic to check and protect against undefined or null.
+Analysing the issue, I realised that if I could somehow force products to always return some sort of array (either with elements or an empty array), we wouldn't need to protect against null or undefined and I could remove the conditional.
+This would look something like:

 {% highlight ruby %}